spring-attic/spring-integration-templates/si-sts-templates/README.md

 Make sure there are no conflicting templates with the same name and a different version.

-## ¡IMPORTANTE!
+## Important

-A few file in the template project require absolute URLs.
+A few files in the template project require absolute URLs.
 By default the pom is setup to use:

     <base.location>file://${project.parent.basedir}/target/out</base.location>

 Therefore, if you prefer a custom base location (e.g.: http://www.mysite.com/si-templates/), then you must set the base.location property such as:

     $ mvn package -Dbase.location=http://www.mysite.com/si-templates